Opening a modal with a message for the user

 Prerequisites

-The HTML page must contain the following placeholder:
+The HTML page must contain the following code:

 <script th:if="${YADA_NBODY!=null}" type="text/javascript">